-The two-week Croatia & Slovenia Itinerary we followed, gave us an opportunity to visit UNESCO Heritage sites like Plitvice national park and Ston walls.
-Following this Croatia itinerary for families, we relaxed in beautiful islands of Hvar and Vis, explore medieval cities of Split and Dubrovnik.
+The two-week Croatia & Slovenia Itinerary gave us an opportunity to visit UNESCO Heritage sites like Plitvice national park and Ston walls.
+Following this Croatia itinerary for families, we relaxed in beautiful islands of Hvar and Vis, and explored medieval cities of Split and Dubrovnik.

 Croatia Family Vacation Itinerary Overview –

 Zagreb (1 night) – Lake Bled, Slovenia (1 night) – Zagreb (1 night) – Plitvice national park (1 night) – Split (2 nights) – Hvar (3 nights) – Vis (3 nights) – Dubrovnik (3 nights)

 Day 1 of Croatia 2 week Itinerary: Zagreb

 We landed in Zagreb via a connect through Frankfurt one late afternoon.
 By the time we checked into our hotel and settled in, it was already evening.
 Thankfully, Zagreb gets at least 15 hours of sunlight.